philthompson10/sip/ABI14.md

 existing code.

 A commit to the `working` branch must contain changes to new code **or** to existing code **but not both**.
-Commits that affect existing code are pushed to the `staging` branch.
+Commits that affect existing code are merged into the `staging` branch.

 Periodically the `staging` branch is squash-merged into the `develop` branch.
 Exactly when this is done is a judgment call.
 Doing it earlier and more often increases the chances of problems coming to light sooner rather than later.

-When the development is complete (ie. ready for external testing) then this file is removed and all outstanding changes in the `working` branch are pushed to the `staging` branch.
+When the development is complete (ie. ready for external testing) then this file is removed and all outstanding changes in the `working` branch are merged to the `staging` branch.
 These are then squash-merged into the `develop` branch.
 The `working` and `staging` branches can then be deleted.